saqibnaziir/saqibnaziir.github.io/_pages/work.md

 **Visiting Researcher**, *Ingeniería INSITU (INSITU Engineering)* <span class="pull-right">2022 - 2022</span>
 <span class="small-grey"><i class="fas fa-tools" aria-hidden="true"></i>  AI, Deep Learning, Machine Vision, Python</span>
 Research engineer, within the Ingeniería INSITU (INSITU Engineering) team.
 The aim of this research stay at the University of Vigo was to explore the LiDAR and TOF cameras and develop a real dataset for Depth from Defocus.
-The iDFD is open source dataset that can be used for 3D indoor applications. [iDFD](https://github.com/saqibnaziir/iDFD)
+The iDFD is an open-source dataset that can be used for 3D indoor applications. [iDFD](https://github.com/saqibnaziir/iDFD)

 <i class="fas fa-plus small-grey"></i> Contribution to open-source projects for the team.   <br>
 <i class="fas fa-plus small-grey"></i> Devlopment of iDFD dataset. <br>